chenxingqiang/secret-learn/doc/support.rst

 Gitter
 ======

-**Note**: The jax-sklearn Gitter room is no longer an active community.
+**Note**: The secret-learn Gitter room is no longer an active community.
 For live discussions and support, please refer to the other channels mentioned in this document.